A convergent finite difference-quadrature scheme for the porous medium equation with nonlocal pressure

 \section{Analysis of the scheme for the integrated problem}

 In this section we show monotonicity, a priori estimates, boundary conditions at infinity, and consistency of the scheme \eqref{eq:integP}-\eqref{eq:integPini}.
-Then we prove local uniform convergence using the method of half relaxed limits and the strong comparison result of Section \ref{sec:theoresults}.
-We conclude the section with at proof of Theorem \ref{thm:main}.
+Then we prove local uniform convergence using the method of half-relaxed limits and the strong comparison result of Section \ref{sec:theoresults}.
+We conclude the section with a proof of Theorem \ref{thm:main}.